VolleyballPlayer/design-patterns/README.md

 <span style="color:lightblue">Observer pattern</span> is informing subscribed customer about workday or weekend discounts.
 <span style="color:lightblue">Command pattern</span> is executing steps like receiving order, preparing coffee etc.
 <span style="color:lightblue">Mediator pattern</span> is establishing independent order, preparation and payment classes and providing them with notifications about state of each.
+<span style="color:lightblue">Template method pattern</span> provides full process around ordering latte and cappuccino by reusing steps that
+are common for each order with specifying them in the base class.
+Specific steps concerning each coffee receipt are implemented in subclasses.

 #### Installation